fubinf/sedrila/docs/evaluator.md

 # `sedrila evaluator`: statistically assess the behavior of one full cohort of SeDriLa students

 `sedrila evaluator` is a data extraction and statistical evaluation tailored to `sedrila`.
-Its main purpose is helping course organizers and developers understand what tasks came out how in actual course practice.
+Its main purpose is helping course organizers and developers understand student progress as the course unfolds and what tasks came out how in actual course practice after the course ends.

-It is currently an experimental function, is under heavy development, and might change abruptly.
+It is currently an **experimental function**, is under heavy development, and might change abruptly.
 Do not rely on anything here yet.